eggsywelsh/EPermission/README.md

     }
 ```

-no matter which your requestCode use to request permission CAMERA,the granted callback will invode `grantCameraPermission()`
+no matter which requestCode you used to request permission CAMERA,the granted callback will invode grantCameraPermission()

 #### Proguard
 ----------------------------------------------